BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Other Related Works

-\paragraph{Exploiting external knowledge in BO} Incorporating external knowledge in BO has recently been studied extensively.
-External knowledge can be elicited from the feedback of human experts through preference learning and used in BO~\citep{mikkola2020projective,adachi2023looping} when the explicit knowledge is challenging to obtain.
-However, when the external knowledge on the input space over the potential candidates is ready, it can be either treated as a constraint \citep{hernandez2015predictive,adachi2022fast} or a prior belief \citep{souza2021bayesian,cisse2024hypbo,hvarfner2022pi}, and our BioBO fits within this framework.
+\paragraph{Exploiting external knowledge for drug discovery} Incorporating external knowledge has recently been studied extensively in drug discovery.
+Neural network architectures that have domain-specific inductive biases \citep{cui2022gene,yazdanihelm,moskalev2025geometric} and explicit Bayesian priors constructed from existing knowledge \citep{cui2022informative,skok2024pmf,cui2025infosem,de2025interpretable} have been proposed for various purposes.
+In BO, external knowledge can be elicited from the feedback of human experts through preference learning and used in BO~\citep{mikkola2020projective,adachi2023looping} when the explicit knowledge is challenging to obtain.
+However, when the external knowledge on the input space over the potential candidates is ready, it can be either treated as a constraint \citep{hernandez2015predictive,adachi2022fast} or a prior belief \citep{souza2021bayesian,hvarfner2022pi,cisse2024hypbo}, and our BioBO fits within this framework.